 -

-If the commission earned during a pay period exceeds the total hourly pay, the employee will only be paid in commission.
-If the total hourly pay during a pay period exceeds the commission earned, then the employee will only be paid their hourly pay.
+Apply to all hourly pay rates: If the commission earned during a pay period exceeds the total hourly pay, then only the commission will be paid.
+If the total hourly pay during a pay period exceeds the commission earned, then only the hourly pay will be paid.

 -